South Korea: Seoul

 Requirements Fulfilled:

-GE Fall 2020 and later - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 or more semester credits.
+General Education - This program fulfills the Global Perspectives general education requirement for students who successfully complete 8 or more semester credits.

 Major Requirements: This program fulfills the overseas study requirement for the Asian Studies major.